Elias and New Music:

 During the 2013-2014 season, Salazar served as the Interim Music Director for Music City Youth Orchestra, leading the top ensemble in rehearsals and performances throughout the season.

-Salazar has had previous engagements conducting the Murfreesboro Symphony Orchestra and Chorus as well as Belmont University's Symphony Orchestra, Chamber String Orchestra, Opera Theatre, Concert Band, Women's Choir, and Chamber Singers.
+Salazar has had previous engagements conducting the Murfreesboro Symphony Orchestra (now named the Tennessee Philharmonic Orchestra) and Chorus as well as Belmont University's Symphony Orchestra, Chamber String Orchestra, Opera Theatre, Concert Band, Women's Choir, and Chamber Singers.
 During his undergraduate career at Belmont University, he studied conducting under Drs.
 Jeffery Ames, Robert Gregg, Barry Kraus, and Jane Warren.
 He also studied trumpet with Dr. Joel Treybig.
 Elias double-majored in Music Education with choral and instrumental emphasis and Classical Performance with a trumpet emphasis.
 He has also studied conducting with former Music Director of the Nashville Symphony Chorus and Artistic Director of Intersection, Kelly Corcoran.

 Salazar has always had a passion for conducting and education and will continue pursuing his career leading groups of all shapes and sizes.
 His passion for music, both vocal and instrumental as well as classical and contemporary, drives him to strive for excellence in his technique, preparation, interpretation, and performances.
 His dream is to lead world-class ensembles and to inspire people around the globe through high-quality, exciting performances.